kylepalos/lncRNA-annotation/README.md

 Salmon is one of the only programs I know that so easily reports the strandedness of a dataset.

 Include the script to scrape the log file for library type detection.
+Caylyn pushed this script to the repo, []

 **Read mapping prep:**